Best Contraction Timer Apps in 2026

 2. Tap start at the beginning of the tightening, pressure wave, or surge.

-3. Tap stop when the contraction fully eases, not when it merely softens.
+3. Tap stop when the contraction fully eases, not when it only softens.

-4. Watch the average duration and frequency over several contractions rather than one isolated wave.
+4. Watch averages over several contractions instead of relying on one isolated wave.

 5. Call your provider using their instructions, especially if symptoms feel unusual or urgent.

-6. Share the contraction log at triage so staff can quickly see the recent pattern.
+6. Share the log at triage so staff can quickly see your recent contraction pattern.

-What to Look for in a Contraction Counter
+What to Look for in a Contraction Timer

-A good contraction counter should be boring in the best possible way: obvious buttons, readable numbers, and no forced setup.
-During labor, tiny design choices matter.
-You may be shaking, leaning over a birth ball, resting between waves, or handing the phone to someone who has never opened the app before.
+A good contraction counter should be simple: obvious buttons, readable numbers, and no forced setup.
+During labor, tiny design choices matter because you may be tired, shaking, leaning over a birth ball, resting between waves, or handing the phone to someone who has never opened the app before.

-Prioritize one-tap start and stop, offline access, editable entries, clear averages, and a log that can be shared.
-If you are preparing in the third trimester, pair your timer practice with a realistic labor preparation plan that includes transport, childcare, hospital bag items, and your provider’s call instructions.
+If you are preparing in the third trimester, pair timer practice with a realistic labor preparation plan that includes transport, childcare, hospital bag items, and your provider’s call instructions.
 If you are unsure whether you are feeling practice contractions or labor, review the differences between Braxton Hicks and real contractions.
-This is not medical advice.
-Always follow your care team’s guidance.

 Hospital Timing and the 5-1-1 Rule